Marathon FL Charter Fishing Prices & Info

 Full-day trip (8 hrs) — $2,500

-Far Gulf/Pulley Ridge trip (8+ hours) — cost varies with price of fuel; please call
+Far Gulf/Pulley Ridge trip (8+ hours) — please call for pricing; cost varies with price of fuel

 34’ SeaVee